danieltamming/danieltamming.github.io/index.md

 #### Product
 A program that predicts the traffic congestion at more than 10,000 intersections in 4 major American cities.
 It is estimated that the model would achieve results in the 25th percentile of the Kaggle leaderboard.
 Please see the [modelling notebook](https://www.kaggle.com/dtamming/geotab-modelling/) for an explanation of this estimate.
 #### Data
-The 20th, 50th, and 80th percentiles of two traffic congestion metrics: the total time spent waiting at an intersection and the distance between center of the intersection and the place at which the vehicle first stops.
-These metrics are aggregated by city, intersection, intersection entrance and exit heading, month, hour of the day, and several other variables.
+The 20th, 50th, and 80th percentiles of two traffic congestion metrics:
+1. The total time spent waiting at an intersection
+2. The distance between the center of the intersection and the place at which the vehicle first stops.
+These metrics are aggregated by city, intersection, month, hour of the day, entrance and exit orientation, and several other variables.
 #### Goal
 Given a training set with all variables and a test set with only the aggregation variables, predict each of the six metric-percentile pairs on the test set.
 #### Approach
 Weakly predictive numerical variables such as hour and coordinates are used to engineer strongly predictive variables such as "time to rush hour" and "distance from city center".
-It is observed that dummy encoding of the over 10,000 unique intersections would not fit into memory.
+It is observed that dummy encoding of over 10,000 unique intersections would not fit into memory.
 This important feature is kept in the training set by using a [gradient boosted trees library](https://catboost.ai/) that has a novel [encoding method](https://catboost.ai/docs/concepts/algorithm-main-stages_cat-to-numberic.html) for high-cardinality variables.
 Hyperparameter tuning and early stopping are used to ensure that the model fits the data well.
 #### Relevant Links
  - [Data Exploration Notebook](https://www.kaggle.com/dtamming/geotab-exploration/)
  - [Modelling Notebook](https://www.kaggle.com/dtamming/geotab-modelling/)
  - [Dataset](https://www.kaggle.com/c/bigquery-geotab-intersection-congestion/data)

 #### Libraries Used
- - Catboost, scikit-learn, seaborn, pandas, numpy
+ - catboost, scikit-learn, seaborn, pandas, numpy

 ## Public Transit Travel Optimization For The Greater Toronto Area